HISTORY OF SPACE AND LAUNCH DEBRIS RECOVERIES

 It is believed to be from a Long March rocket launched the same day.
 A loud bang, then smoke as local residents reported hearing a sound before the object landed.

-Officials from the local Defence Service said that it landed in a jade min and then bounced 150ft (50m)settling in a muddy area of the mine, according to the Global New Light of Myanmar newspaper.
+Officials from the local Defense Service said that it landed in a jade min and then bounced 150ft (50m)settling in a muddy area of the mine, according to the Global New Light of Myanmar newspaper.

 “We were all afraid of that explosion,” villager Ko Maung Myo told the Myanmar Times.
 “Initially, we thought it was a battle.
 The explosion made our houses shake.
 We saw the smoke from our village.”
 He said that the air near the object smelled acrid.